tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

-With `Zvbi.ServiceDec.event_handler_register()`_ you can request a `VBI_EVENT_CAPTION` event to be notified about pending changes (in case of "roll-up" mode that is with each new word received) and the vbi_page->dirty fields will mark the lines actually in need of updates, to speed up rendering.
+With `Zvbi.ServiceDec.event_handler_register()`_ you can request a `VBI_EVENT_CAPTION` event to be notified about pending changes (in case of "roll-up" mode that is with each new word received) and the "dirty" attribute provided by `Zvbi.Page.get_page_dirty_range()`_ will mark the lines actually in need of updates, for speeding-up rendering.

 If the *reset* parameter is omitted or set to *True*, the page dirty flags in the cached paged are reset after fetching.
 Pass *False* only if you